embedded-machine-learning/ShuntConnector/README.md

 ### Custom Losses and Metrics

 For semantic segmentation tasks, custom loss and metric have to be used.
 They are defined in ***utils/custom_loss_metrics.py***.

+## Usage

+A basic shunt insertion on the built in network architectures and datasets can be done by creating a new ***ShuntConnector*** object, initializing it with a ***configparser*** object and calling ***shunt_connector.execute()*** .
+This calls all 10 steps of the procedure serially.

+### Datasets

+CIFAR10 and CIFAR100 experiments can be run out of the box, the datasets will be downloaded through Keras.
+Using cityscapes, requires preparing the dataset like in the official tensorflow [repository](https://github.com/tensorflow/models/tree/master/research/deeplab/datasets).

+Other datasets have to be loaded through custom code by replacing the ***create_dataset()*** call accordingly.

+### Models

+MobileNetV2 and MobileNetV3 are built-in in this repository, using slightly altered implementations from the keras_applications [repository](https://github.com/keras-team/keras-applications).

+The sementic segmentation version introduced in the MobileNetV3 [paper](https://arxiv.org/abs/1905.02244) is also implemented in this repository.

+## Custom Implementations

+Each of the 10 steps can be replaced by a custom implementation.
+The methods are built in a way, that you can replace one of the steps but reuse all other ones.
+For example, it is possible to call ***create_dataset()*** and ***create_original_model()*** but then use a custom training procedure for training the original model.
+Afterwards you can still call ***create_shunt_model()*** and procede with other built-in methods.
+In order for this to work, certain variables have to be set at each step.
+If one variable is missing after calling a customized call, the program will terminate and an appropriate error message is shown.

+Custom losses and metrics can be customized by setting the ***shunt_connector.task_losses*** and ***shunt_connector.task_metrics*** fields.
+Note that both fields have to hold **LISTS**, even when using only a single loss or metric.

+### Custom datasets

+How to use custom datasets can be seen in the ***train_railsem*** example.
+It is necessary that the dataset_props dictionary gets properly initialized during the creation of the custom dataset.
+The field ***dataset_train*** and ***dataset_val*** hold tf.data objects and are used for training and validation accordingly.
+Note that these datasets have to be not 'batched' in this step, since the get 'batched' during the training or validation step using the batch size set in the corresponding config field.